 In this guest post, University College Birmingham student, Madalena Ribeiro tells us how her time studying abroad in Birmingham changed her life and helped her gain the skills and confidence to land her first job.

-When I was in my 12th grade, I didn’t have any clue about what I wanted to study at university.
+When I was in the 12th grade, I didn’t have any clue about what I wanted to study at university.
 The only thing I was sure of was that I wanted to study abroad.

 Moving to Birmingham helped me become independent